vermilion00/midicontroller/README.md

 ## Footswitch Configuration
 Every following action is defined in _footswitches.h_.
 Blank templates for 4x2, 6x2, 8x2 and 4x3 layouts can be found in the templates folder.
+Banks that you don't need can simply be deleted from your file.
 ### Action assignments
 The firmware supports up to 16 banks (0-15) and 16 switches (0-15).
 An action is assigned to each switch in each bank.
 The assignment looks like this:
 ```#define BANK0BTN0P SCENE_A;```